sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 This command now provides the correct authentication, an `airtableAPIKey` and an `airtableBase`.

-To test the request, select the 'Send' button.
+To test the request, click 'Send'.

 This is a successful response: